divmgl/nwire/README.md

   });
 }
 ```
-If the `fn` property is not provided, nwire.js will not perform any dependency injection but will still load the package into memory.
+If the `fn` property is not provided, nwire.js will not perform any dependency injection and will load the entire module into memory.
 If the `needs` property is not provided, the `imports` parameter will be empty.

 ### Package declaration